rontarrant/gtkDcoding/docs/_posts/2019-07-09-0051-mvc-iv-combobox-text.md

 The `ComboBox` acts as both **View** and **Control**.
 Keep in mind that it’s based on the `CellLayout` interface and so it a non-standard implementation of the **MVC** paradigm.
 But, no matter.
 The results are so similar, they make no real difference, so let’s carry on.

-Let’s look at the `SignComboBox` a bit at a time starting with…
+Let’s look at the `SignComboBox` a bit at a time starting with...

 ### The Initialization Chunk